You get a proposal. It says €20,000. You sign it. Six months later you've spent €55,000 and the system is running, but barely covering its costs.

 Maintenance work that genuinely occurs in production:

-- Extraction prompt updates.
-When a supplier changes their invoice format, extraction accuracy drops.
-The prompt needs updating.
-This is fast (1–4 hours) but it needs to happen promptly or you accumulate incorrect records.
+• Extraction prompt updates.
+When a supplier changes their invoice format, accuracy drops and the prompt needs fixing — fast (1–4 hours), but do it promptly or you pile up bad records.

-- Validation rule updates.
-New document types, new edge cases, new business rules.
-Validation logic needs to stay current with operational reality.
+• Validation rule updates.
+New document types and business rules mean the validation logic has to stay current with reality.

-- Model provider updates.
-When your LLM provider deprecates a model version, you migrate to the new version.
-This usually requires regression testing against a representative sample of your documents to confirm accuracy is maintained.
+• Model provider updates.
+When your provider retires a model version, you migrate — and regression-test against a sample of your documents to confirm accuracy holds.

-- Integration maintenance.
-Downstream APIs change.
-Authentication tokens expire and need rotating.
-Error handling paths that never triggered in the first year start triggering in year two.
+• Integration maintenance.
+Downstream APIs change, tokens expire, and error paths that never fired in year one start firing in year two.

 Maintenance budget: plan for 15–25% of the build cost annually.
 A €20,000 build carries €3,000–€5,000/year in maintenance to keep it accurate and running — not to add features.
 Add-ons are additional.